 You’ll be required to have the following documents and information to fill out the online application for a Russian e-Visa:

-- Passport-Style Photo - Colored photos only, white background, ratio of 3.5 x 4.5
+- Passport-Style Photo: Colored photos only, white background, 3.5 x 4.5 cms.

-- Valid Passport - Your passport needs to be valid for a minimum of 6 months from the last day you plan to be in Russia.
+- Valid Passport: Your passport needs to be valid for a minimum of 6 months from the last day you plan to be in Russia.
 Have a couple of blank pages for stamping purposes.

-- Health Insurance Policy - You will need to prove you have reliable health insurance coverage for the length of your stay.
+- Health Insurance Policy: You will need to prove you have reliable health insurance coverage for the length of your stay.